thingsboard/thingsboard-edge/ui-ngx/src/assets/help/en_US/converter/decoder_fn_v2.md

 There are two types of outputs:

 1. **Converter output:**
-   The output is a combination of the pre-configuration and the decoding function.
-This means that while the initial configuration sets default keys and values, the decoding function has the ability to override these keys with new values if needed.
-This flexible approach allows you to ensure that both pre-configured settings and dynamic data are properly incorporated into the final JSON output.
+   This output combines pre-configured settings with the results of the decoding function.
+The initial configuration defines default keys and values, but the decoding function can overwrite these keys with new values if necessary.
+This flexible approach ensures that both pre-configured settings and dynamic data are seamlessly integrated into the final JSON output.

 2. **Decoder output:**
-   This output is the result of the decoding function only.
-It represents the data directly decoded from the incoming message without applying any additional configuration or processing.
-It must return a valid JSON object that meets the following requirements:
+   This output is the direct result of the decoding function.
+It represents the data decoded from the incoming message without any additional configuration or processing.
+It must be a valid JSON object and meet the following requirements:

+* Required **attributes** object:
+  The result must include an **attributes** object that holds details about the device/asset.
+It must contain at least one key-value pair; in other words, you need to provide at least one value within the attributes object to ensure it is not empty.

+* Required **telemetry** object or array:
+  The result must include a **telemetry** object or array that shows time-based data for the device/asset.
+It must contain at least one entry; in other words, you need to provide at least one data point within the telemetry object or array to ensure it is not empty.

-* May contain the **name** property.
+* Optional **name** property (overridable):
-  The **name** uniquely identifies the device or asset within the tenant's scope.
-Often, unique identifiers such as the eui, MAC address, or other hardware-specific values are used as the device name.
-The platform uses this property to locate an existing device or asset.
-If no match is found and the integration is allowed to create entities, a new device or asset will be created.
+  The **name** uniquely identifies the device/asset within the tenant's scope.
+Often, unique identifiers such as the eui, MAC address, or other hardware-specific values are used as the device/asset name.
+The platform uses this property to locate an existing device/asset.
+If no match is found and the integration is allowed to create entities, a new device/asset will be created.

-* May contain the **type** property.
+* Optional **type** property (overridable):
   The **type** must be either **Asset** or **Device**, and it indicates the nature of the entity being processed.
 This field ensures correct classification within the platform's data model.

-* May contain the **profile** property.
+* Optional **profile** property (overridable):
-  This field defines the profile to be associated with the device or asset.
+  This field defines the profile to be associated with the device/asset.
 If the **profile** property is not set in either the pre-configuration or within the decoding function, then the default value **default** will be applied automatically.

-* May contain an **attributes** object that represents a set of server-side attributes to assign to the device/asset.

-* May contain a **telemetry** object or array that represents time-series data of the device/asset.

-* May contain a **customer** property.
+* Optional **customer** property (overridable):
-  The platform will use this property to automatically assign the device to a customer, creating a new customer if one with the specified name does not exist.
-This assignment occurs only during the creation process of the device or asset by the current integration; if the device or asset already exists, the platform ignores this parameter.
+  The platform will use this property to automatically assign the device/asset to a customer, creating a new customer if one with the specified name does not exist.
+This assignment occurs only during the creation process of the device/asset by the current integration; if the device/asset already exists, the platform ignores this parameter.

-* May contain a **group** property.
+* Optional **group** property (overridable):
   The platform will use this property to automatically assign the device to a specific entity group, creating a new group if one with the specified name does not exist.
 The group is created within the tenant's scope (by default) or under a customer (if the **customer** property is present).
-This assignment only happens during the initial creation by the current integration; if the device or asset already exists, the parameter is ignored.
+This assignment only happens during the initial creation by the current integration; if the device/asset already exists, the parameter is ignored.

-* May contain a **label** property.
+* Optional **label** property (overridable):
-  This property is useful for creating non-unique, user-friendly labels for devices/assets that can be displayed on dashboards.
-As with the other properties, the label is applied only during the creation process by the current integration.
+  This property provides non-unique, user-friendly labels for devices/assets, which can be displayed on dashboards.
+Like other properties, it is applied only during creation by the current integration.

 <div class="divider"></div>